-Shelter in Place Procedures: Similar to a lockdown, except that the students and staff are allowed to move around inside the designated room, continue with activities, and to have organized and supervised restroom breaks, medical attention, food, and water.
+Shelter in Place Procedures: If there is a potentially dangerous situation near campus, APS will place schools in a shelter-in-place status.
+The school building will be locked.
+Students and staff are allowed to move around inside the designated room, continue with activities, and to have organized and supervised restroom breaks, medical attention, food, and water.
 No one is allowed into or out of the building.
 In case of emergency in which the outdoors are less safe than indoors (toxic spill, severe weather, a wild/dangerous animal outside).
 If authorities provide directions to shelter in place, or if you otherwise learn of unsafe conditions outdoors, take the following steps.

 - 1. Close and lock any openings to the outside. - 2.
-In case of toxic spill or smoke outside, turn off heating, ventilation, and cooling system, and use duct tape and plastic sheeting in the emergency kit to seal cracks around doors. - 3.
+In case of toxic spill or smoke outside, turn off heating, ventilation, and cooling system, and use duct tape and plastic sheeting in the emergency kit to seal cracks around doors - 3.
 Gather essential emergency supply kit. - 4.
 Select an interior room furthest away from the hazard. - 5.
 Instruct anyone with their own phone to call their emergency contact to let them know where they are and that they are safe, but to remain inside until the hazard is eliminated, and authorities tell you all is clear. - 6.
-Change the greeting on the site phone to state that the program is closed and that everyone is safe and remaining in the building until authorities say it is safe to open again.
+Change the greeting on the phone to state that the program is closed and that everyone is safe and remaining in the building until authorities say it is safe to open again.